-- a) Changes in turnout profile grade will not normally be undertaken as a part of this program. - b) Reshaping and compacting of existing turnouts prior to paving may be required as determined by District and design.
-If reshaping and compacting is required, it shall be indicated in the plans or specifications. - c) The width of existing turnouts will remain the same.
-Widening of existing turnouts will not be undertaken except in special curcumstances where District may support a functional change, e.g., local access to commercial access. - d) Changes in fencing, gates or cattle guards are not a part of this program.
+Changes in turnout profile will not normally be undertaken; however, reshaping and compacting of existing turnouts prior to paving may be required as determined by the District and the designer.
+If reshaping and compacting is required, it should be indicated in the plans or specifications.
+The width of existing turnouts should generally remain the same.
+Widening of existing turnouts will not be undertaken except in special circumstances where the District may support a functional change of the turnout, (e.g. Residential to Commercial access).
+In areas where access points are not well defined, the designer and District will determine the appropriate area to be surfaced.
+Standard turnout widths should be utilized and interaction with the property owner may be necessary.
+Turnout should be paved to the right-of-way limits or up to 100' from the mainline centerline, whichever is less.